MikeTaylor/firefly/doc/folio-app-metadata.md

 One approach is a top-down certification program, where the organization running the app-store assumes responsibility for a level of quality and security -- much as Apple does with its own app-store.
 But for FOLIO, we very much want a decentralized approach where there is no single gatekeeper.
 Instead, we want to give users confidence that an app is published by the organization that it claims, and let them choose which organizations to trust as they do now.

-The simplest way to do this is for the publishing organization to use its own private key to encrypt the `elements` section of the app metadata file, and store the result in a "checksum" field.
+The simplest way to do this is for the publishing organization to use its own private key to encrypt the relevant parts of the app metadata file, and store the result in a signature field.
 Then users (or more likely their software) can verify that this field correctly decrypts using the organization's public key, which it can publish on its own website or in a well-known key-server.

 ## File format

+### Top level fields

 The file is a JSON object with the following top-level keys: